 Bishop George was formally appointed Abbot of the monastery on 19 February 2015.[i]
 On 13 March 2015 the work of selecting and appointing new trustees commenced.
 A Deed of Appointment of New Trustees was finalised on 6 August 2015.
 The Deed was registered on 13 October 2015.
 The new trustees were Bishop George, Priest Peter Hill, Priest Gabriel Lapardin, Protodeacon Alexander Abramoff, Protodeacon Constantine Moshegov, and Deacon Martin Naef.
 Bill Reid remained a trustee.
 The process of transferring the Title Deed to the new Trustees then commenced.

 On 9 March 2016 Bishop George appointed Father John “caretaker of the Holy Trinity Monastery property” with the “authority to arrange for maintenance of the monastery grounds and to ensure the safety and security of monastery property”.
 Father John himself requested this appointment and used the authority so granted to work with the New South Wales Police to prevent trespassing on and vandalism of the monastery property.
-To the best of our knowledge this appointment remains in force.

 A Certificate of Title in the name of the new Trustees was issued on 9 June 2016.